Newent Community School 2001-08, University of Sussex 2009-13, University of Southampton 2013-

-Making new theories using Chemical and Physical intuition, and testing them out using computers.
+Favourite thing to do in my job Making new theories using Chemical and Physical intuition, and testing them out using computers.
 Getting the answer you want is also nice.

 Water is an amazingly important molecule for all life on Earth; the average human is made up of around 65% water by mass.
 Essential chemical reactions occur in our cells only in the presence of water and its strange thermodynamic properties keep our planet from drying out.
 Despite being so important, water is also incredibly simple; it only contains three atoms: 2 hydrogens and 1 oxygen (H2O).
 Therefore the wide range of amazing abilities it possess comes mainly from how every molecule interacts with each other.

 This is the general idea behind Complexity Science; how small individual actions add up to a greater whole.
 You may have heard of the “Butterfly Effect”, where (theoretically) the air disturbance caused by a butterfly flapping its wings in the UK could trigger a sequence of events that leads to a tornado occurring in the USA.
 In fact we deal with Complexity Science ever day of our lives when we watch the weather forecast on TV.
 Because weather systems are such complex and chaotic systems, we can only made predictions of what will happen using computer simulations and then report the likelihood of them occurring.
 For instance, a report may claim that there is a 86% chance of rain tomorrow; this means that 86 out of every 100 computer simulations ran predicted rain for tomorrow.

 The beauty of Complexity extends into every realm of science, from ant colonies to the formation of black holes, and is quickly becoming a new and exciting way of thinking about the world we live in.